 People with pituitary tumors who receive care in the Mayo Clinic Brain Tumor Program are treated by internationally respected doctors who specialize in this type of brain tumor.
-They use the latest technology and techniques and develop a treatment plan tailored to your situation.
+They use the latest technology and techniques to develop a treatment plan tailored to each situation.

 Innovation in diagnosis and treatment

 To arrive at a diagnosis, your doctor may have you visit the clinic's endocrine testing center, where you may undergo complex hormonal stimulation and suppression tests to define the nature of the pituitary tumor and how well the pituitary gland functions.

 - Endoscopic through-the-nose (transnasal) surgical tumor removal.
 Mayo Clinic was among the first institutions to extensively research this technique, which is now widely used to treat pituitary tumors.
 When performed by doctors experienced with this method, it has proved to be highly successful and usually reduces the length of the hospital stay and the level of discomfort.